DavidBelay/Trivia_Game/README.md

 * Once the User finish it will show to the user the Score in each Question

 ## 📈 Diagram
-* The general Flow chart Diagram for the Overall project
+* The General Flow chart Diagram for the Overall project
 ![img.png](Image/FlowChart.png)

 ## 📸 Screenshot